RobBednark/quiz-me/README.md

 * 11/17/14 add ability to select all or deselect all for tags  #high
 * 10/20/14 add search ability, to search questions/answers for specified keywords
 * 10/20/14 in the admin, when viewing a question, show the answer as an inline that can also be edited; likewise, when viewing an answer, show the question inline  #high
-* 10/20/14 in the admin, when viewing a question, add a link/url to jump to the answer to view/edit it  #high
 * 10/18/14 per Steven Jonas, have a way to find other questions (or bookmarked webpages) with similar content to help form associations and new insights
 * 10/18/14 have questions that are a single webpagge to review (a url), and show the content of the webpage instead of just a link
-* 8/17/14 enabling tags during an answer does not enable it when the next question is shown (but it does work if enabled when asking a question)
-* BUG: clicking on tag (to disable) during a question does not disable it when the answer is shown
 * Show linefeeds as linefeeds for questions/answers/attempts (add <br/> tags; or add a rich text editor)
-* 7/15/14 - add admin "list_filter" setting to be able to filter by tags on questions and answers
-* use a single template: combine show_question.html and show_question_and_answer.html
 * add an inline in the admin to edit the answer for a given question
 * ability to change tags for the question shown #high
-* Frequency (user selects when they want to see again (hr, day, 2 days, week, month, 2 mos)
 * deploy to heroku
 * 7/14/14 - add a "SKIP" button to skip a question
 * 7/14/14 - capture the elapsed time that it took the user to reply